boie0025/svg_inline_file_extractor/README.md

 The purpose of this gem is to extract inline SVG base64 encoded PNG images.
 This is based in part from ideas in https://gist.github.com/r10r/2822884

 This is a work in progress.
+You should specify a specific version of this gem when using, as the interface is subject to wild change in this early phase of development.

 ## Roadmap

-* Add ability to replace an inline image with a URI after extraction
+* ~~Add ability to replace an inline image with a URI after extraction~~ Done
-* Extract svg_file image handling to a separate class
+* ~~Extract svg_file image handling to a separate class~~ Done
-* Work with more than just PNG files
+* ~~Work with more than just PNG files~~ Done
 * Query images for their type, possibly other meta

 ## Installation